p2p-org/nucypher-monitoring/README.md

 ## Disclaimer

-This guide was wrote for persons who complete NuCypher installation guide using [SystemD service installation](https://docs.nucypher.com/en/latest/guides/installation_guide.html#systemd-service-installation).
+This guide was wrote for NuCyphe [SystemD service installation](https://docs.nucypher.com/en/latest/guides/installation_guide.html#systemd-service-installation).
 The guide was tested on Ubuntu 18.04 and should be applicable to all modern debian-based distributions.
+The metrics, dashboard and alerting would work fine on any setup, but you'll need to tweak it a little if you're using a dockerized deployment or an alternative operating system.

 ## Contribution policy